angular/components/guides/theming.md

 Angular Material represents a theme as a Sass map that contains your color, typography, and density choices.
 See [Angular Material Typography][mat-typography] for an in-depth guide to customizing typography.
-See [Customizing density][#customizing-density] below for details on adjusting component density.
+See [Customizing density](#customizing-density) below for details on adjusting component density.

 Constructing the theme first requires defining your primary and accent palettes, with an optional warn palette.
 The `define-palette` Sass function accepts a color palette, described in the